estifanosORP/simple_shell/README.md

 ```

 ## Bugs
-At this time, there are no known bugs.
+There are no known bugs at the time of publishing the code.

 ## License
 simple_shell is open source and therefore free to download and use without permission.